larryschirmer/deep_rl_navigation/README.md

 - This `README.md`: describes the project and its files in detail
 - `Navigation.ipynb`: working demonstration of the final trained modal
-- `Main.ipynb`: notebook containing the training methods
+- `Report.ipynb`: notebook containing the training methods
-- `checkpoint-2000.pt`: trained modal checkpoint
+- `checkpoint-1500.pt`: trained modal checkpoint
 - `main.py`: python file used to develop and train network
 - `helpers.py`: collection of functions used to train, test, and monitor model
 - `model.py`: functions to return new model, optimizer, and loss function
+    - Files from the first successful training run
+        - `checkpoint-2000.pt`
+        - `ave-scores-2000.png`
+        - `scores-2000.png`
+        - `losses-2000.png`

 ## The Environment